symblai/symbl-docs/docs/conversation-api/api-reference/put-all-conversation.md

 ### Request Body

-Given below is an example of the request along with optional query parameters.
-For a complete list of query parameters and their description, see the [table](#query-parameters) below.
+Given below is an example of the request body:

 ```json
 {